mduesterhoeft/spring-restdocs-raml-talk/docs/index.md

 ---

 ## Sure, we can!
+### Aggregate service documentation

+Q: Compile a complete documentation out of all these microservices projects?

-- One repository that composes all public documentation from the relevant microservices
+A: One repository that composes all public documentation from the relevant microservices

-- Placeholders in centralised .yml files
-- Doc changes notifier via mail
-- .yml file in a centralised repository representing the test data that can be reused by all microservices
+---

+## Sure, we can!
+### Externalize texts from tests

+Q: Can TechWriting change property descriptions without touching the code?

+A: Put texts into centralized yml files in `src/docs`

+---

+## Sure, we can!
+### TechWriting process

+Q: Inform TechWriting about API changes?

+A: TechWriting owns content in `src/docs` in every service and is notified about .changes

+---

+## Sure, we can!
+### Consistent test data

+Q: Generate realistic and consistent example responses?

+A: In documenting tests we use a test data catalog defined by TechWriting.

 ---